European Cities Conference Capital of democracy

 30. - 31.1.2025

 Vienna is the European Capital of Democracy 2024/25 and will serve as the center of a diverse program focused on democracy and participation for one year.
-The European Cities Conference on January 30 and 31, 2025, will provide a space for exchanging experiences, mutual learning and looking beyond one's own horizons.
-Experts and decision-makers from the City of Vienna and its partner cities will discuss best practices, collaboration with different target groups and the right tools for democracy and participation.
+The European Cities Conference on January 30 and 31, 2025, provided a space for exchanging experiences, mutual learning and looking beyond one's own horizons.
+Experts and decision-makers from the City of Vienna and its partner cities discussed best practices, collaborations with different target groups and the right tools for democracy and participation.

-On the first day, January 30, 2025, the focus will be on why democratic participation is so important for citizens.
-The "European Capital of Democracy" initiative and the City of Vienna's newly established Office for Participation will be introduced.
-Experts will present the current data on participation and citizen involvement in European cities.
-The first panel will explore how cities actively engage citizens and the changes that result from this.
-Under the motto "Came to stay", the following focus will be on the institutionalization of participation processes and the role of city administrations.
-The final panel will focus on discussions about the various methods of participation – from participatory budgeting and citizens' councils to forms of participation of municipal companies.
+On the first day, January 30, 2025, the focus was on why democratic participation is so important for citizens.
+The "European Capital of Democracy" initiative and the City of Vienna's newly established Office for Participation was introduced.
+Experts presented the current data on participation and citizen involvement in European cities.
+The first panel explored how cities actively engage citizens and the changes that result from this.
+Under the motto "Came to stay", the following focus was on the institutionalization of participation processes and the role of city administrations.
+The final panel focused on discussions about the various methods of participation – from participatory budgeting and citizens' councils to forms of participation of municipal companies.

-The second day, the 31st of January 2025, will focus on engaging and involving different target groups in citizen participation projects.
-The discussion will center on strategies and innovative approaches to encourage more people to actively shape their living environment.
-Particular attention will be given to the opportunities and challenges posed by digitalization.
-The potential of digital tools for citizen participation will be explored, including which target groups can be reached and who may be excluded.
+The second day, the 31st of January 2025, focused on engaging and involving different target groups in citizen participation projects.
+The discussion was centered on strategies and innovative approaches to encourage more people to actively shape their living environment.
+Particular attention was given to the opportunities and challenges posed by digitalization.
+The potential of digital tools for citizen participation was explored, including which target groups can be reached and who may be excluded.

 Programme